official-inquiries/climate-action-us-senate-2014/pages/opening-sessions.md

 ---
 layout: page
 title: Opening Statements -- Sessions Hon.
 Jeff, U.S. Senator from the state of Alabama
-edit: true
 ---

-* TOC
-{:toc}

-OPENING STATEMENT OF HON.
+## OPENING STATEMENT OF HON.
 JEFF SESSIONS,
-U.S. SENATOR FROM THE STATE OF ALABAMA
+## U.S. SENATOR FROM THE STATE OF ALABAMA

 Senator SESSIONS.
 Thank you, Senator Whitehouse.
 I know these are important issues to you and you have spent a